-NYC is magical any time of year, especially at the holidays, when there are special FREE holiday light shows to enjoy.
+NYC is magical any time of year, especially at the holidays, when there are special FREE holiday light shows to dazzle us and entertain us.

-Here are the NYC on the Cheap choices of the best, including one that is not free but definitely worth the admission price.
+Here are the NYC on the Cheap choices of the eight best – in Manhattan, Brooklyn, Queens and Staten Island – including returning favorites, the first-ever holiday light show at the new Hudson Yards, and one that is not free but definitely worth the admission price.

 This annual display is back at The Shops at Columbus Circle, in the Time Warner Center, and as mesmerizing as ever

 This is the largest specialty crafted exhibit of illuminated color mixing in the world, featuring twelve 14-foot stars that hang from the ceiling of the 150-foot Great Room, or atrium.

 The lights “perform” daily, changing color slowly and gracefully, from 5pm until 11pm.
 Stand there for a few minutes until your own favorite color arrives.

 The atrium, of course, is at Columbus Circle, and the actual circle with the statue of Christopher Columbus is one of the best spots to watch the show.

 Or, you could watch from inside, from the balcony overlooking the atrium.
 Both locations are Instagram friendly.

 - Holiday Under the Stars is daily through Jan.
 5

 This annual display also returns, to the giant Winter Garden atrium in Lower Manhattan, and it is also as mesmerizing as ever